Recognition & Awards

 2015 Tech & Learning Award of Excellence

-In October 2015, Tech & Learning, a publication that aids the technology decisions of educators, awarded the Evo SEL Assessment and Intervention System an Award of Excellence for its new product category.
+In October 2015, Tech & Learning, a publication that aids the technology decisions of educators, awarded the DESSA System (formerly the Evo SEL Assessment and Intervention System) an Award of Excellence for its new product category.

 2015 CODiE Award Finalist

-In May 2015, the Software & Information Industry Association (SIIA) named Evo SEL Assessment and Intervention System as a finalist for the CODiE award for Best Instruction Solution.
+In May 2015, the Software & Information Industry Association (SIIA) named the DESSA System (formerly the Evo SEL Assessment and Intervention System) as a finalist for the CODiE award for Best Instruction Solution.

 2015 BESSIE Award

-In April 2015, ComputED Gazette, a publication that specializes in education and technology, announced Apperson’s Evo SEL Assessment and Intervention System as a winner of the Best Counseling Tool for teachers.
+In April 2015, ComputED Gazette, a publication that specializes in education and technology, announced Aperture’s DESSA System (formerly the Evo SEL Assessment and Intervention System) as a winner of the Best Counseling Tool for teachers.

 2011 CASEL Resource